Liberalized Market Prices

 The Tariff Regulation, approved by ERSE, defines the methodology to determine the allowed revenues, the tariff methodology, and the tariff structure.

-2024 Annual Setting
+2026 Annual Setting

-Tariffs and Prices 2024
+Tariffs and Prices 2026

-Rules for distributing the financing of the social tariff
+Rules for allocating social tariff funding

 Social tariff